aditya699/PYTHON_PROJECTS/README.md

 4.This is implememtation of a perceptron class from scratch we have answered a key question that why XOR gate can't be directly solved by Perceptron class.

+5.The fifth project helps us implement perceptron as a package (yet to be published) but u can use in your local system